bbougon/crm-pilates/README.md

 **NB:**

-Postgres event store test use the postgres test connection
+- Postgres event store test use the postgres test connection (that means you need a postgres installed locally to run the tests)

 ### Run the API